-Goals Supported Economic Development

 Needs Addressed Economic Development

 Funding CDBG: \$30,000

-Description Program funds will provide outreach and technical assistance to businesses, as well as help leverage loans for small businesses.
-This amount is available based on prior year resources and PY2024 grant funding.
+Description Funding is for personnel to continue to provide technical assistance to small business owners and those positioned to start a small business.
+Providing business owner counseling, targeted outreach to minority business owners, and packaging loan (and grant) applications will be the activities that drive their effort to impact the economy in Fitchburg.
+In addition, the small business team will partner with the North Central Chamber of Commerce to offer in-person training and webinars addressing the beginning stages of developing a small business.

-Target Date 6/30/2025
+Target Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities It is estimated that 40 businesses will be served (unduplicated count), 60 jobs will be created/retained, and 4 loans will be facilitated.
-Funds will be used to pay staff salary.
+Estimate the number and type of families that will benefit from the proposed activities An estimated 40 businesses will be assisted throughout PY51.

 Location Description City of Fitchburg

 Planned Activities The City will continue to support the business community, particularly in the Downtown, to prosper in the City, employ local workers, expand workforce development, and make aesthetic upgrades.
 NewVue Communities has seen a need for intensive services for small business, and requested level funding to meet this need for support.

-16 Project Name Sign and Facade Program
+18 Project Name Sign & Façade Program

 Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide

 Goals Supported Economic Development

 Needs Addressed Economic Development

-Funding CDBG: \$50,000
+Funding CDBG: \$60,000

-Description The City will be working with downtown property owners and code officials to eliminate blighting signage of downtown.
-This will allow the City to provide an incentive for business owners to replace signs and create a more attractive storefront within consistent design standards.